How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-Another aspect to consider is whether to have \textbf{individual mentors} supporting participants or to form \textbf{mentor teams} with diverse backgrounds and expertise.
+\forceindent Another aspect to consider is whether to have \textbf{individual mentors} supporting participants or to form \textbf{mentor teams} with diverse backgrounds and expertise.
 Individual mentors allow for a more flexible deployment while mentor teams can provide holistic feedback to participating teams on a broad range of issues.
 Mentor teams also provide opportunities for less experienced mentors to learn from their more experienced peers.
-In the case that organizers decided for mentoring teams, it is important to define them prior to or at the beginning of the event.
+In the case that organizers decide for mentoring teams, it is important to define them prior to or at the beginning of the event.

-Organizers also have to decide \textbf{how many mentors} to recruit for their hackathon, and how many of them to deploy at specific points during the hackathon.
-This decision depends on the number of participating teams, the availability of mentors and other recruitment related aspects we will discuss in the following.
-It also depends on the time of a hackathon since mentor support is mostly needed during the early and late phases of an event.
-As a rule of thumb using a minimal mentor to participant ratio of 1 to 10 is feasible since teams commonly have fewer than 10 participants.
+\forceindent Organizers also have to decide \textbf{how many mentors} to recruit for their hackathon, and how many of them to deploy at specific points during the hackathon.
+This decision depends on the number of participating teams, the availability of mentors, and other recruitment-related aspects we will discuss in the following.
+It also depends on the timing of a hackathon since mentor support is mostly needed during the early and late phases of an event.
+As a rule of thumb, using a minimal mentor-to-participant ratio of 1 to 10 is feasible since teams commonly have fewer than 10 participants.

-\textbf{Recruitment:} Depending on the strategy, the organizers have to decide how to recruit suitable mentors.
-Common aspects for recruitment are the expertise of individuals related to the theme or domain of the event, their technical proficiency related to the technologies that participants might use during a hackathon, their prior hackathon (mentoring) experience and their ability to guide teams and support them to perform to the best of their abilities.
-A good mentor \cite{greatmentor,perfectmentor} thus possesses a combination of domain, technical, project management and social skills.
+\forceindent \textbf{Recruitment:} Depending on the selected strategy, the organizers have to decide how to recruit suitable mentors.
+Common aspects for recruitment are the expertise of individuals related to the theme or domain of the event, their technical proficiency related to the technologies that participants might use during a hackathon, their prior hackathon (mentoring) experience, and their ability to guide teams and support them to perform to the best of their abilities.
+A good mentor~\cite{greatmentor,perfectmentor} thus possesses a combination of domain, technical, project management, and social skills.
 To recruit suitable individuals, organizers also have to think about potential benefits for mentors since they will invest a lot of time and effort into mentoring.
-For example, mentors can sometimes be drawn from tech companies who are hoping to find new recruits among the participants, or from faculty or postdocs looking for talented students.
+For example, mentors can sometimes be drawn from companies who are hoping to find new recruits among the participants or from faculty or postdocs looking for talented students.
+Inclusivity in mentoring is also crucial.
+Hackathons that cater to underrepresented groups, such as women-focused events, have found success in recruiting women-only mentors, which can help create a more welcoming and empowering atmosphere for participants~\cite{paganini2023opportunities}.